Portfolio

 I received my PhD from Dartmouth College in Dr. Jeremy Manning's lab.
 My work at Dartmouth was based at the intersection of psychology, neuroscience and computer science.
 I was primarily focused on building brain models as well as exploring the network dynamics related to cognition, all while building computational skills and using and developing new techniques.

-I am currently a postdoctoral research fellow at Brown University working with Dr. Frederike Petzschner.
-At Brown, I have focused on computational psychiatry, developing reinforcement learning tasks and associated behavioral modeling to assess differences in avoidaance learning in chronic pain patients as compared to acute pain patients and healthy controls.
+Next, I was a postdoctoral research fellow at Brown University working with Dr. Frederike Petzschner.
+At Brown, I focused on computational psychiatry, developing reinforcement learning tasks and associated behavioral modeling to assess differences in avoidaance learning in chronic pain patients as compared to acute pain patients and healthy controls.
 I have been involved in developing a chronic pain experience sampling app, SOMA collecting longitudinal pain data.

 Education